 Video: Tips for Running in Snowshoes

-Be sure to carry extra layers for warmth, particularly an extra base layer (long underwear) top in case the one you're wearing gets wet from exertion or the weather.
-Know the signs of hypothermia so you can recognize them in members of your party.
+Stay warm and dry: Carry extra layers for warmth, particularly an extra base layer (long underwear) top in case the one you're wearing gets wet from exertion or the weather.
+Know the signs of hypothermia so you can recognize them in yourself and members of your party.

-It's as important to drink during cold-weather exercise as it is in summer.
+Stay hydrated: It's as important to drink during cold-weather exercise as it is in summer.
 Not only does water keep your muscles functioning, it also helps your body fend off hypothermia.
-Keep your water from freezing by using an insulating cover for your water bottle.
-A vacuum bottle with hot drinks will keep you hydrated and warm.
+If you use a water reservoir, it helps to have a pack with an insulated tube sleeve.
+If you use a water bottle, keep it from freezing by using an insulating cover.
+A vacuum bottle with hot drinks or soup can help you stay both hydrated and warm.
 (And you'll make friends if you share.)
-See our info on Hydration and Hydration Packs: How to Choose, or shop our selection of hydration items.

-If you plan to go into the backcountry, make sure every member of your party carries an avalanche beacon, probe and a shovel.
-Check snow conditions before you head out and plan your trip to avoid avalanche-prone slopes.
-Pay attention to signs of unstable snow and either reroute your trip or turn back if necessary.
+Know avalanche safety: If you plan to go into the backcountry, make sure every member of your party carries an avalanche beacon, probe and a shovel, and that they know how to use them all.
+Check avalanche forecasts and snow conditions before you head out, and always avoid avalanche-prone slopes.
+Pay attention to signs of unstable snow and either reroute or turn back if you encounter them.
 Many REI stores and other groups offer courses in winter travel and avalanche safety.

 Remember: Safety is your responsibility.
 No internet article or video can replace proper instruction and experience—this article is intended solely as supplemental information.
 Be sure you’re practiced in proper techniques and safety requirements before you engage in any outdoors activity.